 Proline Open Heating Element or Tripped Thermal Cut-Out

-Dryer runs but does not heat; clothes remain cold and damp at the end of the cycle, no error code displayed.
+Dryer runs but does not heat; clothes remain cold and damp at the end of the cycle, with no error code displayed.

 Advertisements